Se ahorraron cientos de horas de procesos manuales al predecir la audiencia de juegos al usar el motor de flujo de datos automatizado de Domo.

 Dashboards can help improve your company's workflow from a managerial standpoint and help you gain understanding of exactly how your business is operating on a day-to-day basis.
 Teams can have access to the same dashboard and work together to understand what the visualizations are telling them.

-By utilizing dashboard visualization tools, managers receive timely updates about important metrics, which can help them make necessary adjustments to their business's operations or resources to achieve betterstronger results.
+By utilizing dashboard visualization tools, managers receive timely updates about important metrics, which can help them make necessary adjustments to their business's operations or resources to achieve stronger results.
 They can also be alerted when certain metrics change, prompting them to look at the dashboard and drive decision-making based on those insights.

 Dashboards also allow business teams and managers to collaborate with each other easily.
 Many tools allow you to add online web links, images, and files so you can easily share information with co-workers, clients, or stakeholders.

-Customize views for every Rrole
+Customize views for every role

 Dashboards can feature various views so you can view information about different metrics side-by-side, compare data over time, or even use multiple types of charts to display the same metric simultaneously.